 This expression defines the percentage of rasterized quads that were subjected to early depth and stencil testing.

-You achieve the best early test rates by ensuring depth testing is enabled, and avoiding fragment shaders that write their depth value.
+To achieve the best early test rates, enable depth testing, and avoid draw calls with modifiable coverage or draw calls with fragment shader programs that write to their depth value.

 ''' max(min(($MaliFragmentZSQuadsEarlyZSTestedQuads / $MaliFragmentQuadsRasterizedFineQuads) 100, 100), 0) '''